ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/232113 Hydronic Piping.md

    1. ASTM E11.
    1. Sand
    1. Natural particles of granular material which does not contain excessive amounts of clay, silt, or organic material, passing a 3/8-inch sieve.
 Sand found on the job site may be used if it is approved by the Architect.
-1. Piping Materials - Aboveground**
-   1. Heating Hot Water, Chilled Water, Condenser Water, and Glycol.
+1. Piping Materials - Aboveground*   1.
+Heating Hot Water, Chilled Water, Condenser Water, and Glycol.
    1. Item
    1. Type
    1. Joint